RobertKhzouz/search-engine/README.md

 > ⚠️ **Academic Integrity Notice**
 > This repository contains only a very small subset of the full text corpus originally used, in order to comply with university academic integrity policies.
+> Commit history exists in a separate, private repository to protect text corpus

 ---